 “Ceaseless change is the only constant thing in nature.”
-John Candee Dean, January 1911
+John Candee Dean

-“The universe is change; our life is what our thoughts make it.”
-Marcus Aurelius, Meditations, IV, 3
+Change is often perceived as loss.
+Yet change is also inevitable.
+“The universe is change; our life is what our thoughts make it,” said Marcus Aurelius.

-Unfortunately, the leadership landscape is littered with those who have failed at meeting this principal challenge.
-Thus, the words of Kent Beck: “The business changes.
+The words of Kent Beck: “The business changes.
 The technology changes.
 The team changes.
 The team members change.
 The problem isn’t change, per se, because change is going to happen; the problem, rather, is the inability to cope with change when it comes.”
-Whether the inability to see, embrace and leverage change stems from the wrong motives and motivators, a lack of vision and understanding, being overwhelmed by unmanaged pressures or some other disruption, ineffective leadership is most often defined by a failure to adapt and to lead the team and the enterprise to adaptive solutions and growth.
-In the face of inevitable change, growth is the evidence of life.
+Leadership fails when it does not lead the team to adaptive solutions and growth.
+For leaders facing inevitable and difficult change, growth is the evidence of life.

 Over the next few posts we will explore adaptive leadership and the characteristics and qualities of effective, adaptive leaders.